What Will This Cost?

 Katherine's years of business litigation experience convinced her that prevention is the best remedy for business disputes.

-While talking about money can be difficult, we want our clients to understand our fee structure and to ask questions when you are unsure.
+While talking about money can be difficult, we want our clients to understand our fee structure and to ask questions when they are unsure.

 How Do Lawyers Bill Fees to Clients?